MK4.5 STUFFED THING

 So – you’re looking for the best small battery PA system and you are wondering why should you buy a Mk4.5 ?
 Well… maybe you should… maybe you shouldn’t.
 If you were asked which is the best car then you might have an answer, but really it would depend on what you want to use the car for – racing, comfort, family holidays, nipping about town – and so it is with a PA system – it all depends on your intended use.
 Some of the other popular PA’s that you can buy are the Bose S1, AER’s, Roland Street Cubes and a plethora of other smaller cheaper ones.
 The Bose S1 is very good – it has great sound, but it is quite large, quite heavy and not very powerful.
 AER’s likewise sound very good, but the battery powered ones are even bigger and heavier than the Bose, not particularly powerful and unless you want to carry your own heavy duty seat around with you they are not very practical for minimalist busking / street performing.
 The Roland Street Cubes are cheap and for their money they work OK, but they use a lot of audio processing / compression to achieve their perceived volume from a set of AA batteries, which gives a very ‘unclean’ sound and a lot of not very environmentally friendly batteries in the bin.
 The Mk4.5 is lighter, smaller and more powerful than all of the above with the ability to have stereo or mono from one or two speakers.
 The compromise that you will make is in spending a little bit more on a handmade bespoke PA, that has been made with your best interests and the planet’s in mind, with no inbuilt obsolescence, can be taken on an aircraft (it meets CAA requirements) and is almost infinitely repairable should you break it.
+Also for large circle shows you do relly need two spekers to be able to cover the space with sound – pointing one speaker in one direction isn’t going to do the job properly, but having the flexibility to work with one or two speakers gives a great advantage for different venues and crowds.
 However if don’t need a small lightweight powerful PA with excellent sound then one of the others might well be a better choice – these are only the best PA’s in the world if they suit your requirements and if they do, you will not be disappointed.

 The Mk4.5 differs from the Mk2.5 version in that it is slightly larger, louder, heavier and has a ‘fuller’ sound.
 It also has an anti-clipping circuit to help prevent overload distortion and has greater bass response.
 At the heart of the PA’s is a ‘Class T’ amplifier chip (sometimes called digital although it isn’t really) made by a company called Tripath.
 Tripath are no longer in existence, but before they disappeared they designed and patented a range of amplifier chips that many small audiophile manufactures have used for various applications – Google them.
 Panasonic used the same amplifier chip in a range of car stereos which broke the world record for the highest power output from a standard production car stereo.
 Wattage figures are almost meaningless as it depends on what you do with the power, what it costs to create it in the first place, how distorted the sound is, and are the figures even accurate !
 Wattage figures are notoriously lied about, as well as being measured at RMS and peak levels… however this system has been measured at 150 Watts RMS at ‹ 1% distortion; and maximum power of 300 watts (with saturated square wave).
 It should be enough to say it is very loud with very clean uncoloured sound quality and much more so than you would think possible from such small boxes.